celiajonas/UParis_BME_2021/README.md

 ## Examples of results obtained with SwitchDesigner

-The folder [Results example](/Results%20example) contains different results obtained with the SwitchDesigner function.
+The folder [Results example](/Results%20example) contains different results obtained with the SwitchMi Designer function.